 Companies House -extend year-end or shorten year-end

-Something else worth a note is if you are running close to your Companies House deadline for accounts filing, you can shorten your year end by one day.
+Something else worth a note is if you’re running close to your Companies House deadline for accounts filing, you can shorten your year end by one day.
 In turn, this extends the Companies House filing deadline by three months from the date that you make the change.
 Please note however, the extend Companies House filing deadline or change of accounting reference date filing deadline is the actual current filing deadline for your accounts.
 Therefore, if you try to shorten (or extend) your company year-end after this deadline, Companies House will reject this.

 If and when you require, your accountant can make any changes to your company’s year-end for you.

-Due to the complexity, most small businesses will provide the relevant information to their accountants to prepare their annual accounts.
+Due to the complexity, most small businesses provide the relevant information to their accountants to prepare their annual accounts.
 The business owner can then have peace of mind that any reporting requirements are taken care of.
 Their accountant can then prepare and file the annual accounts with Companies House and HMRC.
 The accountant will also file the business tax return and year-end accounts with HMRC on their behalf.
 Finally, your accountant will also ensure that your business will meet any filing dates and deadlines in respect of your contractor accounts and any other reporting requirements.

 Link to Contractor Advice UK group on